valeriangalliat/changelogfmt/README.md

 `#` links to add the issue or PR link reference for all the missing ones, and outputs the new version to stdout.

-**Sidenote:** ironically, this project doesn't have a changelog (yet).
-I'll add one if I ever make changes to it.

 ## Installation

 ```sh